 In order to matriculate into the School of Dental Medicine, the student must meet additional criteria during their undergraduate years, including:

 - maintaining a college 3.5 cumulative science grade point average (4.0 scale).

 - receiving a minimum score of 20 on the Academic Average and Total Science sections of the DAT.

 - completing course work in general biology, general chemistry, organic chemistry, physics, and biochemistry.

 - participating in clinical, research, and community service activities.

 - obtaining a favorable interview result with the Dental School Admissions Committee at the beginning of the junior undergraduate year.

-Applicants wanting to apply to the Combined Program in Dental Medicine must indicate their interest in the program on their application to the University as well as complete the program's online supplement and submit two recommendations.
+Applicants wanting to apply to the Special Program in Dental Medicine must indicate their interest in the program on their application to the University as well as complete the program's online supplement and submit two recommendations.